 With consideration to the October 2019 live testing results, a more appropriate siren tone has been chosen.
 Listen to the new siren tone:

 "Attention!
 Attention!
 We will shortly conduct a test of the emergency warning system.
 This is only a test, I repeat this is only a test.
 This is only a test, I repeat this is only a test."

 What do I need to do?

 This is a test exercise only.
 However, residents and visitors in the area should familiarise themselves with their own emergency evacuation plan.

-Please visit our Frequently Asked Questions page or for more information, please email the project team on firstname.lastname@example.org or call Customer Service on 1300 69 22 47.
+Please visit our Frequently Asked Questions page for more information.
+If you still have questions, please email the project team on firstname.lastname@example.org or call Customer Service on 1300 69 22 47.